Anusha21s/AI_INSURANCE/README.md

 ---

-##  Who is our user?
+#  Who is our user?

-  RiderNet is built for **gig delivery partners**, but not all riders are the same.
+RiderNet is built for gig delivery partners — but not all riders are the same.

 ### 1. Full-Time Rider (Karthik)

-* Depends entirely on delivery income
+* Depends completely on delivery income
 * Highly affected by weather disruptions

 ### 2. Part-Time Rider (Student / Freelancer)

-* Works only during peak hours
+* Works during peak hours
-* Needs flexible, low-cost protection
+* Needs flexible and affordable protection

 ### 3. Rural / Semi-Urban Rider

 * Faces GPS inaccuracies
 * Has unstable internet connectivity

-   Our system is designed to work **fairly across all these personas**.
+ RiderNet ensures fairness and protection across all these personas.

 ---

-##  Problem Statement
+#  Problem Statement

 Delivery partners face: